RyanMcG/incise/README.md

 you use `incise.parsers.html/html-parser`.

-`html-parser` is a higher-order function which takes a function and returns a valid incise parsers.
+`html-parser` is a higher-order function which takes a function and returns a valid parsers.
 The function passed to `html-parser` should take a string and either return HTML as a string or a list of Clojure code to evaluate in context later (with the result being an HTML string).
 The first case is simpler so I will start there.